Azure/azure-sdk-tools/tools/http-fault-injector/README.md

 ## Client Configuration

-### Allow Insecure SSL Certs
-HttpFaultInjector uses a self-signed SSL cert, so when testing HTTPS your http client must be configured to allow untrusted SSL certs.

 ### Redirection
 When testing an HTTP client, you want to use the same codepath that will be used when talking directly to a server.
 For this reason, HttpFaultInjector does not act as a traditional "http proxy" which uses a different codepath in the http client.
 Instead, HttpFaultInjector acts like a typical web server, and you need to configure your http client to redirect requests to it.

 At the last step in your http client pipeline:

-1. Set the `Host` header to the upstream host the proxy should redirect to.
+1. Set the `X-Upstream-Host` header to the upstream host the proxy should redirect to.
 This should be the host from the URI you are requesting.
 2. Change the host and port in the URI to the HttpFaultInjector

 ## Runnable Sample Clients